 6. Coolant Leak

-While we highlighted low coolant earlier, an internal coolant leak can have your engine overheating even after you stop the oil off.
+While I highlighted low coolant earlier, an internal coolant leak can have your engine overheating even after you stop the oil off.
 That’s because if your coolant is mixing with other things, like your oil, nothing is going to cool down as it should.

 Any kind of coolant leak can lead to your engine overheating in short order.